KenT2/pipresents-gapless/README.md

 Rename the new directory to pipresents.

-Copy pp_editor.cfg, pp_web.cfg, pp_email.cfg, keys.cfg, pp_oscmonitor.cfg, and pp_osc_remote.cfg from the old to new /pipresents/pp_config directory.
+Copy pp_editor.cfg, pp_web.cfg, pp_email.cfg, pp_oscmonitor.cfg, and pp_oscremote.cfg from the old to new /pipresents/pp_config directory.

 Getting examples for this version.